babel/website/docs/v8-migration-api.md

 - Rename stage 4 plugin entries from `proposal-*` to `transform-*` in `plugins.json` ([#14976](https://github.com/babel/babel/pull/14976))

-  __Migration__: For example, use `transform-class-properties` rather than `proposal-class-properties`, for a complete list of renamed plugin, see [Packages Renames section of Babel 8 migration](./v8-migration.md#package-renames).
+  __Migration__: For example, use `transform-class-properties` rather than `proposal-class-properties`.
+For a complete list of renamed plugin, see [Packages Renames section of Babel 8 migration](./v8-migration.md#package-renames).

 ### `@babel/eslint-plugin`